noellerobertson/noellerobertson/README.md

 ## :wave: Hi there!
-I'm Noelle.
-Welcome to my GitHub Profile!
+My name is Noelle Robertson.
+Welcome to my GitHub Portfolio.

-I'm currently working on an associate's degree in Cybersecurity, and plan to further my education in Computer Science afterwards.
+I am a technology coordinator for a school district researching security for the K12 sector, particularly those with low technology/cybersecurity budgets.